kumagai-group/pydefect/docs_rst/tutorial.rst

       - O
       impurity_phases: []

-If one needs to modify the energies for the chemical potential diagram, one can directly modify the :code:`relative_energies.yaml` file.
+If one needs to modify the energies for the CPD, one can directly modify the :code:`relative_energies.yaml` file.

-Calculations of the competing phases are often laborious, and sometimes we wants to roughly check the defect formation energies as soon as possible.
+Calculations of the competing phases are often laborious, and sometimes we want to check the defect formation energies sooner.
-:code:`Pydefect` supports to create the chemical potential diagram from the Materials Project database.
+:code:`Pydefect` supports to create the CPD based on the MPD.
-To do this, however, one needs to prepare atom energies that are needed for aligning the element energy standards.
+To do this, one firstly prepare atom energies that are needed for aligning the energy standards.

 With :code:`vise`, we can easily prepare atom calculation directories.
-Here, we show an example of MgAl2O\ :sub:`4`:
+Here, we show an example of MgAl2O4:

 ::